Coronavirus: Why producing a vaccine is no smooth sailing | DW | 11.01.2021

 What's become obvious, though, is that you can't go it alone.
 To develop a new active agent or vaccine is usually a task for a small teams of highly specialized researchers.
 Aided by large research institutions, they're able to produce enough vaccine for clinical testing and approval.

 Bu they can't supply much more than that.
-Even large companies can't go it alone, according to Hömke.
+Even large companies need help from others, according to Hömke.
 "In the pharma industry, they always depend on suppliers," he pointed out, adding that you also need bacteria cultures and nutrient solutions plus a number of specialty chemicals.

 Some of these suppliers have had extreme success amid the pandemic.
 Take the makers of vials, for instance.
 The vaccines require a special glass quality for storage.
 A number of properties are required.
 For BioNTech's vaccine, it's important that the vials are temperature-resistant and that the glass doesn't have any chemical reaction with the substances it holds.

 Such a borosilicate glass quality has been produced by the Mainz-based Schott company since 1887.
-Today, Schott is among a group of three firms dominating the global borosilicate glass market, alongside Stevenato of Italy and Gerresheim from Düsseldorf, Germany.
+Today, Schott is among a group of three firms dominating the global borosilicate glass market, alongside Stevanato of Italy and Gerresheimer from Düsseldorf, Germany.

 The Financial Times says the German success in the development of a vaccine can be attributed to the nation's economic structure and above all the crucial role of small- and medium-sized enterprises (SMEs).